Fmrhj/Notes-On-Coding-Standards/README.md

 <!-- tocstop -->

-Here are some notes on naming standards and styling guides for programming languages.
+Here are some notes on coding styles for some programming languages.
+It helps me to keep all references in one place.

 ## Variable naming